BRinPA/CRC_Wiggle_Queries/README.md

 in the code between when they were out of stock (most of the time) and in stock (almost never).
 I took some time and wrote two sets of python and shell scripts which run every 45 seconds, parsing the web code, and looking for a change in stock.
 I wanted to make these available to the wider community as a starting point.
+This code in no way is accessing anything other than what a web browser would access.
+The only thing I'm doing is reading that page and looking for some string matches.

 Note: This code was thrown together in a weekend, with some beer, so it's not bullet-proof.
 I welcome changes and updates.